Data augmentation instead of explicit regularization

+Recall that in the main paper we reported the improvement of accuracy with respect to a baseline, or the fraction of accuracy with respect to a baseline.
+Here, in the supplementary material, we report the absolute test accuracy of each model, for completeness.

-An important observation from Table~\ref{tab:results_reg} is that the interaction of weight decay and dropout is not always consistent, since in some cases better results can be obtained with both explicit regularizers active and in other cases, only dropout achieves better generalization.
+An important observation from \cref{tab:suppl-results_reg} is that the interaction of weight decay and dropout is not always consistent, since in some cases better results can be obtained with both explicit regularizers active and in other cases, only dropout achieves better generalization.
 In contrast, the effect of data augmentation seems to be consistent: just some light augmentation achieves much better results than training only with the original data set and performing heavier augmentation almost always further improves the test accuracy, without the need for explicit regularization.

 Not surprisingly, batch normalization also contributes to improve the generalization of All-CNN and it seems to combine well with data augmentation.
 On the contrary, when combined with explicit regularization the results are interestingly not consistent in the case of All-CNN: it seems to improve the generalization of the model trained with both weight decay and dropout, but it drastically reduces the performance with only dropout, in the case of CIFAR-10 and CIFAR-100 without augmentation.